apache/cassandra-dtest/README.md

 1. (Optional) Make sure brew is in a good state on your system ``brew doctor``
 2. ``brew install python3 libev``
+3. Make sure that AirPlay receiver is turned off because it also listens to port 7000

 ### Python Dependencies
 There are multiple external Python dependencies required to run DTests.